eudoxia0/eudoxia0.github.io/article/_posts/2023-07-22-type-systems-memory-safety.md

 But the basic idea is: linear values must be used once.
 Using a linear value is called _consuming_ it.
 Ensuring that all linear values are consumed can be done at compile time.
 In languages with unrestricted pointers, data forms a graph across the heap and stack.
-In a linearly-typed language, all objects are trees rooted at program variables.
+In a linearly-typed language, all objects are trees, and all variables point to disjoint objects.

 For example, let `Foo` be some linear type.
 Then the following doesn't work: